 We have a fairly large fridge that kids can use, make sure your lunch is marked up with your child’s name.

-• Shorts, long pants, sneakers.
+• Shorts, athletic pants, sneakers.

 Long pants are mandatory during bouting, shorts can be worn for stretching, footwork and games.